Remembrance (novel): Plot summary

-At school the next day, Suze interrogates Becca, who admits that Lucia was murdered by Jimmy Delgado, a handyman at their previous school, who had molested her; she also reports narrowly avoiding abuse by Father Francisco, the school principal.
-Suze and Jesse track down Jimmy, and she confronts him with Paul while on their date; he shoots himself, but Suze finds his child abuse files and client list, which includes Father Francisco.
-They are intercepted by Jesse at dinner, and Paul reveals their deal, causing him to walk out.
-With her knowledge of the triplets' parentage, Suze blackmails Paul into giving her the house.
+At school the next day, Suze interrogates Becca, who admits that Lucia was murdered by Jimmy Delgado, a handyman at their previous school who had molested her; she also reports narrowly avoiding abuse by Father Francisco, the school principal.
+Suze and Jesse track down Jimmy, and she confronts him with Paul while on their date.
+Jimmy shoots himself to avoid arrest, but Suze finds his child abuse files and client list, which includes Father Francisco.

+At dinner, Suze and Paul are intercepted by Jesse, who walks out when Paul reveals their deal.
+With her knowledge of the triplets' true parentage, Suze blackmails Paul into giving her the house.
 Outside, she finds Jesse, who is hurt at all the secrets Suze has kept from him, but forgives her.
-As they are about to make up, Paul comes out to mock them once more; Jesse punches him and is arrested for assault.
+As they are about to make up, Paul comes out to mock them.
+Jesse punches him and is arrested for assault.

-That night, Suze sees Lucia, who thanks her and moves on to her afterlife.
-She gives Delgado's files to CeeCee and visits a greatly-improved Becca the next day; when she leaves the Walters' mansion, she finds Jesse with the keys to the house.
-They drive there, and make love for the first time in Suze's old bedroom, after which Jesse reveals he has received a grant allowing him to start his own medical practice.
-With the help of Father D, Suze and Jesse get married the next weekend and host a wedding reception at the house, surrounded by their friends and family.
+That night, Lucia thanks Suze and moves on to her afterlife.
+Suze gives Delgado's files to CeeCee and visits a greatly-improved Becca the next day; upon leaving the Walters' mansion, she finds Jesse with the keys to the house.
+They drive there and make love for the first time in Suze's old bedroom, after which Jesse reveals he has received a grant allowing him to start his own medical practice.
+With Father D's help, Suze and Jesse get married the next weekend and host a wedding reception at the house, surrounded by their friends and family.